-Founded in 1636, Harvard University has existed longer than the Office of the President or the United States itself.
+Founded in 1636, Harvard University has existed longer than the Office of the President of the United States itself.
 This famed institution in Massachusetts has produced seven presidents, over 16% in all.
 It is home to the most number of presidents than any other school.
-John Adams was the first president product of Harvard and was also the first ever president to earn a college degree.
+John Adams was the first president product of Harvard and was also the first-ever president to earn a college degree.
 His son and future sixth president, John Quincy Adams, also graduated from Harvard.
 Both of them received two degrees from the institution.
 John F. Kennedy also earned his diploma in international affairs in 1960 from the prestigious school.

 There are also presidents who attended graduate school in the university.
 Both Rutherford B. Hayes and Barack Obama earned their law degrees from the university.
 George W. Bush earned his MBA after graduating from Harvard Business School.

 The New England Ivy League school produced five, or 11%, of the US presidents.
-Taft, the Bushes, Ford and Clinton were all “Yallies.”
+Taft, the Bushes, Ford, and Clinton were all “Yallies.”
 William Howard Taft was a wrestling champion and also graduated second in his class in 1878.
 George H. W. Bush was the captain of the baseball team there and earned his degree in economics in 1948.
 His son, George W. Bush, also attended Yale University and earned his B.A. in History in 1968.

 Gerald Ford received his law degree from Yale Law School in 1941.
 Bill Clinton also went to earn his Juris Doctor degree.
-It was there that he met Hillary Rodham, his future first lady and future presidential candidate, who was also studying there for her law degree.
+It was there that he met Hillary Rodham, his future first lady, and future presidential candidate, who was also studying there for her law degree.

 Before he was president, Woodrow Wilson served as the 13th president of Princeton University.
 After earning his undergraduate degree there, he served as faculty, teaching politics and law.
 Because of this, the Woodrow Wilson School of Public and International Affairs was named after him.
 James Madison also attended the school when it was then The College of New Jersey.
-In his time there, he went on to found on what is now the oldest debate union in the country.
+In his time there, he went on to found what is now the oldest debate union in the country.
 John F Kennedy also went there briefly before transferring to Harvard.

 The College of William and Mary

 The College of William and Mary is the second oldest college in the country, next to Harvard.
-Founded as a royal English college in the 1600’s, it has schooled presidents like Thomas Jefferson, James Monroe, John Tyler and George Washington.
+Founded as a royal English college in the 1600s, it has schooled presidents like Thomas Jefferson, James Monroe, John Tyler, and George Washington.
 Although it has not produced any presidents in the last couple of centuries, it was a heavy hitter and a popular school for our early American founders.
 George Washington didn’t earn a formal college degree but rather received a surveyor’s certificate and also served as the school’s chancellor.
 John Tyler graduated from the college in 1807 and also became chancellor.
-James Monroe studied for a year in the college.
+James Monroe studied for a year in college.

-Founded in 1754 as King’s College by royal charter of King George II of England, Columbia University is the oldest college in New York City and the fifth in the whole country.
+Founded in 1754 as King’s College by the royal charter of King George II of England, Columbia University is the oldest college in New York City and the fifth in the whole country.
 Presidents Theodore Roosevelt and Franklin D. Roosevelt had attended Columbia Law School but withdrew from completing the program.
-They were also awarded posthumous juris doctor degrees in 2008.
+They were also awarded posthumous Juris doctor degrees in 2008.
 Barack Obama, originally from Occidental College, transferred to the university in 1981 and later on graduated with a degree in Political Science in 1983.
 Former president Dwight Eisenhower did not graduate from the university but served as the school’s president in 1953.

 Located in Stanford, California, Stanford University is one of the top educational institutions in the U.S. and beyond.
 It was founded by Leland Stanford and his wife Jane in 1885.
 Since then, the university has produced outstanding students who later became noteworthy in their own right, including one U.S. president.